lassewolpmann/f1-countdown-svelte-kit/README.md

 ```

 to run in the background.
 You can then access the running container on http://localhost:3000
+Note: The Docker image doesn't use local changes.
+It always pulls the latest version from GitHub.